honorableCon/supabackup/README.md

 [![Made-In-Senegal](https://github.com/GalsenDev221/made.in.senegal/blob/master/assets/badge.svg)](https://github.com/GalsenDev221/made.in.senegal)

-Supabackup is a node package, that allows you to easily perform your supabase backup operations for free.<br>
+Supabackup is a node package, that allows you to easily perform your supabase backup (restore) operations for free.<br>
 This package creates a backup of your given database tables. <br>
 The backup is stored on your supabase storage. (in json format) <br>
 You can add this on your administration interface to add backup feature.